DisneyStudios/cucumber-slices-maven-plugin/README.md

 ## Contributing

-Before contributing code to USD, we ask that you sign a Contributor License Agreement (CLA).
+Before contributing code to Cucumber Slices, we ask that you sign a Contributor License Agreement (CLA).
 At the root of this repository you can find the two possible CLAs:

 1. USD_CLA_Corporate.pdf: please sign this one for corporate use
 2. USD_CLA_Individual.pdf: please sign this one if you're an individual contributor